microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/workforceintegration.md

 Namespace: microsoft.graph

-An instance of a workforce integration with shifts.
+Represents an instance of a workforce integration with shifts.

 ## Methods